 Child Custody & Visitation

 Under Tennessee law, any permanent parenting plan shall include a residential parenting schedule.
 The courts make residential provisions for each child, consistent with the child's developmental level and the family's social and economic circumstances, which encourage each parent to maintain a loving, stable, and nurturing relationship with the child.
+Absent a good reason, both parents are expected to facilitate and encourage the relationship with the other parent.
+Sadly, some parents have issues such as drug usage, excessive alcohol usage, violence, or a criminal history which would limit his/her time with the child.

 In Tennessee, the courts consider the following statutory factors when designing a Permanent Parenting Plan (T.C.A. §36-6-404):